-Scheduling of Assessments
+4.11 Scheduling of Assessments

-In both the Day Division and Continuing Education Day Division assessments and examinations cannot be scheduled or due for submission on statutory holidays.
+In both the Day Division and Continuing Education, assessments and examinations cannot be scheduled or due for submission on statutory holidays.

 In the Day Division, assessments and examinations cannot be scheduled or due for submission during the Reading Week or identified Study Days and Pedagogical Days.
 An exception applies to Ministerial examinations that are scheduled by the government.

-In the Day Division, in-class tests in the final two weeks of the semester cannot exceed 20% of the course's total grade value and do not replace a final exam.
-No examination (test, quiz, or combination of tests and quizzes) worth more than 20% of the final grade may be held in the last two weeks of class during the Fall or Winter semesters.
+In the Day Division, in-class tests in the final two weeks of the semester cannot exceed 20% of the course's total grade value and cannot replace a final exam.